 The A46 Partnership has prepared a prospectus to help make the case for further investment in this important Midlands route corridor from the M5 to the M6.

 Highways England plans to improve traffic flows at an important junction for the millions of people that travel to Birmingham International Airport every year and also surrounding venues such as the National Exhibition Centre.
 The project, due to start in 2020, will see the creation of a new 2.4km dual carriageway link road – aligned to the west of Bickenhill – between the A45 Clock Interchange and a new junction on the M42 south of junction 6 located north of Solihull Road.
-Highways England is inviting everyone to have their say on the details at a statutory public consultation running from 9 January 2018 until 9 March 2018.
+Highways England held a statutory public consultation during January - March 2018.

 Further details on the consultation can be found on the Highways England website.